insidegui/VLCX/README.md

 ## Using

 If you just want to use VLCX, [download the latest release here](https://github.com/insidegui/VLCX/blob/master/releases/VLCX_latest.zip?raw=true).
-The release available on GitHub is not codesigned, so you will have to allow It to run by going to `System Preferences > Security & Privacy > Allow apps downloaded from:` and selecting `Anywhere`.

-## Dependencies
+## Building

-VLCX requires a copy of VLCKit.framework, you can get It [here](https://wiki.videolan.org/VLCKit/).
+To build VLCX from the source, get a copy of VLCKit.framework [here](https://wiki.videolan.org/VLCKit/).